ACUFO-1945-00-00-TAIWAN-1

 By April 1944, some B-24s had been equipped with H2X radars.
 Its long range of action had allowed it roles as maritime patrols, anti-submarine patrols, and reconnaissance, in the Atlantic and the Pacific.

 The report is not very detailed; spiraling luminous objects in other UFO reports were sometimes explained as rockets out of control.
-In this case, I would suggest that the spiraling luminous objects could have been flares fired by enemies on the ground.
+In this case, I would suggest that the spiraling luminous objects could have been flares fired by the enemy from the ground.

 Insufficient information, possible flares.